 2. Get a virtual business address

-After clarifying your strategy, the next step to set up a virtual office is to get a virtual business address.
+After clarifying your strategy, the next step in setting up a virtual office is to get a virtual business address.

 Having a business location rather than a home address or PO Box will help you establish credibility.
 That’s why your virtual address should be in a high-profile business district that’s well known, as this will increase your chances of winning customers.
-It could be an actual street in New York City, the Financial District in San Francisco, or some other place you don’t even live in.
+It could be an actual street in New York City, the Financial District in San Francisco, or somewhere you don’t even live.

-You can also hold your temporary conference meetings with clients in that virtual business address on demand.
+On-demand, you can also hold temporary conference meetings with clients at that virtual business address.

-Check out some of the best virtual business addresses available so you can choose a provider that works best for you.
+Check out some of the best virtual business addresses available to choose the best provider.

 3. Get the tools and resources your virtual office space needs

-There are many different tools and resources essential for virtual offices, such as a virtual phone system for voice and video calls, among others.
+Many different tools and resources are essential for virtual offices, such as a virtual phone system for voice and video calls.
 These tools — most often Software as a Service (SaaS) platforms help you work and manage projects in one central location just as you would in an actual office space.

 For example, a virtual phone system like RingCentral can provide you with one main phone number, toll-free numbers, call center services, call forwarding, and conference calling services.

-If you’re looking to communicate virtually via live video, you can leverage Zoom for your virtual office.
+If you want to communicate via live video, you can leverage Zoom for your virtual office.
 The feeling of seeing your team members’ faces gives a more personal touch than merely talking over the phone.
 Again, this is important for a virtual office.

-Additionally, Slack is another exceptional tool to keep in touch with your team and clients on the go.
+Slack is another exceptional tool for keeping in touch with your team and clients on the go.

 Invoicing tools like Xero can also help you send and receive invoices via email.
 These invoicing solutions typically let you accept credit card payments and set up recurring billing.

-Time and performance tracking are two crucial features you’d find in HR software to help you track progress and measure employee performance.
+Time and performance tracking are two crucial features in HR software to help you track progress and measure employee performance.

 Importantly, project management is one aspect you mustn’t neglect, whether you’re a virtual office rental business or not.
-There are many tools, but some of the best project management software to leverage include Asana, Monday, and Wrike.
+Many tools exist, but some of the best project management software to leverage include Asana, Monday, and Wrike.